 These are easy as pie.
 The idea is to create a nest that looks as much like the “real thing” as you want, or as elegant, colorful and detailed as you want.
 I love the descriptive word “organic” because it suggests that anything goes.
 I had seen a few pictures that inspired me to do this project.
 Some were totally natural looking nests and others were very ornate.
 So, the field was wide open for interpretation.

-I teamed up with my crafting buddy and good friend Janine from www.HappyHappyNester.com and together we brainstormed what we wanted to make.
-(I hope you will check out her blog post in the next few days when she finishes her project).
+I teamed up with my crafting buddy and good friend Janine from Happy Happy Nester and together we brainstormed what we wanted to make.
+I hope you will check out her blog post in the next few days when she finishes her project.
 The truth is, before I started I had no idea what I wanted to create or what it would look like.
-But this gave me the freedom to design with an open mind and let my creativity guide me!
-Another reason I love the word “organic” is because there really is no right way to do it and better yet, no wrong way either!
-These easy steps are just a guide for YOU to discover what you want YOUR nest to look like!
-Have fun, be creative and let it unfold….organically!
+But this gave me the freedom to design with an open mind and let my creativity guide me.
+Another reason I love the word “organic” is because there really is no right way to do it and better yet, no wrong way either.
+These easy steps are just a guide for you to discover what you want YOUR organic hanging nest to look like.
+Have fun, be creative and let it unfold organically.

 Step 1.
 Gather Your supplies